RadialDevGroup/ombudsman/processes/OFFBOARDING.md

 #Offboarding

 When possible, use the Admin privileges in the various services to change the password for a person leaving the company.
-Double-check with the departing employee re: any additional resources assigned for Radial use (e.g. Rollbar, Pingdom, etc..) and take appropriate action regarding those accounts (e.g. transfer, disabling, etc..)
+Double-check with the departing employee re: any additional resources assigned for Radial use (e.g. Rollbar, Pingdom, etc.). and take appropriate action regarding those accounts (e.g. transfer, disabling, etc.).

 ###Payroll